filipsjostrand/filipsjostrand.github.io/README.md

 # filipsjostrand.github.io

-This is an application that can be used for planning.
+This is an application that can be used for planning. <br>
 It is also a portfolio website with information about me.
 <br><br>